abikshat24/DAV_LAB_EXPERIMENTS/README.md

 This experiment implements statistical hypothesis testing techniques, including Normal Distribution, Z-Test, Independent T-Test, and One-Way ANOVA.
 These methods are used to analyze datasets, compare groups, and draw statistically significant conclusions.

+### Experiment 5 – Model Building and Validation

+This experiment focuses on building and validating predictive models using diabetes datasets.
+It includes Linear Regression, Logistic Regression, and Time Series Analysis to evaluate model performance, analyze relationships, and identify trends and patterns in the data.

 ---

 ## Technologies Used